machinekoder/pickit-docs/docs/examples/pickit-example-case-picking-of-randomly-stacked-boxes.rst

 This application picks randomly stacked boxes.
 From the way they are presented it is hard to see the orientation of the boxes.
 As you can see in the image below: The 3D information shows one big surface.
-From the yellow plane it is a challenge to determine the exact location of all 5 boxes.
+From the yellow plane it is a challenge to determine the exact location of all five boxes.
 Here we will discuss a method that is able to solve these kind of cases.

 .. image:: /assets/images/examples/example-case-boxes-3d-clusters.png